sachittiwari/Credentials-Registration-App/README.md

 - **Envoy**: Envoy proxy as API gateway for backend

 ## Pre-requisites
-Docker needs to be installed
+Docker needs to be installed.
+README files for respective front-end and back-end components are present inside their respective folders

 ## Build and pull Docker Image
 - **Front End**: Refer the `Dockerfile` inside creds-registration-client project for building the front end image.
 Ensure the front end is built using `npm run build`.
 Go to this folder and execute below command to create docker image: